 Parent-child coercive cycle in early childhood can have a major impact on a child’s development of social relationships and behavior1.
-Decades of research has found that early conduct problems and harsh parenting can lead to a child’s adjustment difficulties later in life2.
+Patterson’s Coercive Theory suggests how early conduct problems and harsh parenting can lead to a child’s adjustment difficulties later in life2.

 Patterson Coercion Theory